 History of Nainital

-Things to do in Nainital
+Things to Do in Nainital

-Food & shopping in Nainital
+Food and Shopping in Nainital

-Accommodation options in Nainital
+Accommodation in Nainital

 Those who are inquiring about how to reach Nainital need not worry since there are many transport options.
 The closest railway station is Katgodham which is located at a distance of 17 km and the nearest airport is Pantnagar Airport.
 Therefore, Nainital is well connected by rail, air and road.